Satuk121/DEMO-REPO2/README.md

 3.Create a index.html file and or a README file

-4. git status

-5.git add
+4.git add

-6.git init to create a .git folder

-7.git commit
+5. git commit -m"yes"

+6. open github and create a new repo

+7.copy html link

-8. git remote add origin+ssh/html .git file.
+8. git remote add origin

-9. the same as 7

 10.git push(origin master)